jdawg86/jdawg86.github.io/README.md

 # Welcome to Jacinth Gudetti's Test Pages
 ###### I'm just going to talk about random stuff

+##Why Hydrogen Fuel Cell Vehicles Are A Viable Alternative to Battery Electric Vehicles
-The dream is to become an EV/Hybrid engineer at a major car maker working on the next generation of high performance sports cars and/or racecars.
+My dream is to become an EV/Hybrid engineer at a major car maker working on the next generation of high performance sports cars and/or racecars.
 In my research I believe the true long term fuel alternative is hydrogen, here is why I believe hydrogen fuel cell cars `FCVs` are the future:

 ### Environmental Impact